Skip to main content

 This feature is currently experimental.

-If you're running on Linux or Unix (including macOS) then if Graphile Worker finds an executable file inside of tasks/ it will create a task executor for it.
-When a task of this kind is found, Graphile Worker will execute the file setting the relevant environmental variables and passing in the payload according to the encoding.
-If the executable exits with code 0 then Graphile Worker will see this as success, all other exit codes are seen as failure.
+If you're running on Linux or Unix (including macOS) then if Graphile Worker finds an executable file inside of the taskDirectory it will create a task executor for it.
+When a task of this kind is found, Graphile Worker will execute the file with the relevant environment variables and pass in the payload according to the encoding.
+If the executable exits with code 0 then Graphile Worker will see this as success.
+All other exit codes are seen as failure.

-Environmental variables
+Environment variables

-• GRAPHILE_WORKER_PAYLOAD_FORMAT the encoding that Graphile Worker uses to pass the payload to the binary.
+• GRAPHILE_WORKER_PAYLOAD_FORMAT the encoding that Graphile Worker used to pass the payload to the binary.
 Currently this will be the string json, but you should check this before processing the payload in case the format changes.

 • GRAPHILE_WORKER_TASK_IDENTIFIER the identifier for the task this file represents (useful if you want multiple task identifiers to be served by the same binary file, e.g. via symlinks)